 These were some of the one on one meeting questions that you can ask your employees during a 1:1 meet.

 Even though it’s you who will be asking these questions but try to keep up a bilateral communication.
-One on one meetings are the only stage where you can completely know how your employees’ feel.
+One on one meeting is the only stage where you can completely know how your employees feel.
 Therefore, you should also encourage them to speak up and share their concerns.